The following article was written by a member of Three Counties Sabs in Summer 2016

 “I known some scoff at working drains, but many an otherwise blank day has been saved by working them” says J.Darcy again in the same article.
 A ‘blank day’ or ‘drawing blank’ is when hounds have failed to find another scent.
 In some countries “favourite coverts are so bare after Christmas that they seldom hold a fox.
 Such country may be opened up by the construction of an artificial earth… an additional advantage is that if an artificial earth is left open, it will only take a few minutes to bolt a fox… if it is a blank day, one knows where to go with some certainty of finding a fox” (The Duke of Beaufort, once again).

-A recently-released expose of the Pytchley Hunt, footage handed to the Hunt Saboteurs Association, includes the use of AE’s…
+A recently-released (June 2016) expose of the Pytchley Hunt, footage handed to the Hunt Saboteurs Association, includes the use of AE’s and, in late 2019, the Kimblewick Hunt saw two members convicted for dragging a fox from an AE and throwing them to hounds.

 These pictures are of a well-maintained artificial earth right by woods containing pheasant pens at a shooting estate in Gloucestershire.
 The Ledbury Hunt are allowed to hunt right through the estate come the end of shooting season in February and sabs have caught members of the hunt lingering around the artificial when no other scent has been found by the hounds.